 When you import 3D scenes from files that you exported from 3D graphics tools, you also import a scene camera, light, model, and materials.
 If your scene did not contain them, you can add the corresponding Qt Quick 3D components from Library > Components > > Qt Quick 3D > Qt Quick 3D.

-You can use the toolbar buttons to transform 3D objects and manipulate the 3D scene.
-Transformation refers to moving, rotating, or scaling of an object.
+You can use the toolbar buttons to transform 3D components and manipulate the 3D scene.
+Transformation refers to moving, rotating, or scaling of a component.
 The pivot of the component is used as the origin for transformations.
-You can set a local pivot offset for an item in Properties to transform the component around a point other than its local origin.
+You can set a local pivot offset for a component in Properties to transform the component around a point other than its local origin.
 A line is drawn in 3D Editor from the pivot point to the center of the component to provide a visual connection between them.

-Toggle between local and global orientation to determine whether the gizmos affect only the local transformations of the item or whether they transform with respect to the global space.
+Toggle between local and global orientation to determine whether the gizmos affect only the local transformations of the component or whether they transform with respect to the global space.

 Additional helpful features when editing 3D scenes are the edit light, which is a quick way to light the scene, and the grid that helps you to navigate in 3D space.
 Select the (Toggle Grid Visibility) or press G to show or hide the grid.